dine-j/hangman-python/README.md

 ## Presentation

 Classic hangman game with words of length 8.
-The player has therefore 8 rounds to guess the correct word.
+The player has therefore 8 chances to guess the correct word.

 Scores are computed based on how much rounds are left if the player wins.